vemonet/libre-chat/docs/docs/index.md

 - 📮 `GET` and `POST` on `/prompt` to query the model
 - 🔌 Websocket on `/chat` to open a connection with the API, and query the model
-- 🖥️ Chatbot web UI served on the root URL `/`
-    - The web UI is contained within a single HTML file templated using [Jinja2](https://jinja.palletsprojects.com), written in vanilla JS, using [Tailwind](https://tailwindcss.com) CSS for styling, and [marked](https://marked.js.org/) for markdown rendering
+- 🖥️ Chatbot web UI served on the root URL `/`, built with Astro, SolidJS, [Tailwind](https://tailwindcss.com) and daisyUI for styling, and [marked](https://marked.js.org/) for markdown rendering.

 All files required for querying the model are stored and accessed locally using [**🦜🔗 LangChain**](https://python.langchain.com): the main model binary, the embeddings and documents to create the vectors, and the [vectorstore](https://python.langchain.com/docs/modules/data_connection/vectorstores/).